alan-turing-institute/learningmachines/doc/Proposal.md

 Examples of issues that Learning Machines can address are:

+1. Can we update the model using a reward system, in order to miximise for a measurable, prespecified outcome?
-1. How do we measure model changes
+2. How do we measure model changes
-2. What are the warning signs which flag model change?
+3. What are the warning signs which flag model change?
-3. What guidance will we provide users when they are confronted with new model behaviours?
+4. What guidance will we provide users when they are confronted with new model behaviours?

 ## Challenges

 We propose to address these issues from three perspectives:

+### Uncertainty

+Uncertainty information is usually provided as part of a decision or classification outcome.
+It is typically in the form of a probabilistic, or paired upper and lower bound value.
+During initial development process, uncertainty values are expected to be large.
+After a number of training epochs, a model which has been trained with sufficient information, and without too much noise is expected to produce decreasing uncertainty values.
+Uncertainty is not a measure of the trained models' capabilities, although it is often intepreted as such.

+This project (note: unsure about this) will address the issue to uncertainty values changing over time.

 ### Intepretability